 Nike Blazer

-The Nike Blazer looks similar to the shoe just above, but there are key differences.
+The Nike Blazer looks similar to the Converse All-Star, but there are key differences.
 One of the most obvious ones is the material used for the upper.
 Most pairs are made of leather, which is more durable and supportive.
 There are also suede hits on some colorways.
 The cushion is the same as the All-Star: none.
 It’s as flat as a shoe can get.
 Regardless, you’ll find it being used in gyms all over the world for its mix of style and ground feel.
 Price: $105

 Best Budget Weightlifting Shoes